Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 * `scan`
     * Run both `content` and `presence` enforcement on the targeted directory.
 * `content`
     * Run only `content` enforcement on the target directory.
+Ensures that:
-Ensures content in each readme matches the regex patterns defined in the .docsettings file, and each changelog contains entry for the latest version.
+      - The content in each readme matches the regex patterns defined in the .docsettings file
+      - Each changelog contains entry for the latest version.
 * `presence`
     * Run only `presence` enforcement on the target directory.
 Ensures readmes and changelogs exist where they should.
 * `index`